vimeo/psalm/docs/annotating_code/templated_annotations.md

 Doing this for the above example produces no errors: https://psalm.dev/r/5254af7a8b

-But `@template-covariant` doesn't get rid of _all_ errors – if you add it to the first example, you get a new error – [https://psalm.dev/r/0fcd699231](https://psalm.dev/r/0fcd699231) – complaining that you're attempting to use a covaraint template parameter for function input.
+But `@template-covariant` doesn't get rid of _all_ errors – if you add it to the first example, you get a new error – [https://psalm.dev/r/0fcd699231](https://psalm.dev/r/0fcd699231) – complaining that you're attempting to use a covariant template parameter for function input.
 That’s no good, as it means you're likely altering the collection somehow (which is, again, a violation).

 ### But what about immutability?